Stergios-Konstantinidis/CAA/README.md

    If his current alcohol level is too high, and shouldn't get more alcohol, the function    will propose him only non-alcoholic drink:the top 3 of the most widely served non-alcoholic drink.
 It is the same if he could get only 1 option of alcoholic drink, the rest of choice are filled with non-alcoholic drink.

-5. Post event analytics for the bar #Michaela could you write this part?
-We can then make the analytics or if you have time you can dig into it
+5. Post event analytics for the bar:
+ * Overview of beverages and the number of servings this week
+ * The most served drink today and how many times it was served
+ * Top three persons that had the most beers last week and how many beers they had
+ * What was the maximum level of alcohol measured for the past seven days

 ## Final result: